percona/pmm-doc/docs/quickstart.md

 ## Install PMM

-To install the PMM server, follow the steps below:
+The following steps will guide you through the installation of PMM server:
 {.power-number}

 1. Download and run the PMM easy installation script from [github](https://github.com/percona/pmm/blob/main/get-pmm.sh).